 Now for the positives; and there are plenty.
 As a bit of background if you haven’t already noticed I have no hair and for those of you in the same situation you will know that a sunburned scalp is not pleasant.
 My ideal hat has a broad brim and the brim on this hat which is only present on the front half of the hat (stoping at about ear level) is wide, angled downwards and the under the brim is dark in colour.
 What this means is that even if you forget your sunglasses you won’t be getting sore eyes from the glare.
 On a recent five day trip I found that I wasn’t wearing my sunglasses as often as I normally do because the brim provides excellent eye protection.

-Still on the brim there is a ‘split’ in the underneath of the brim (not present in copy versions or the cheaper version of this hat).
-This split means that instead of this hat reacting like any other broad brim hat and flying of my head in windy conditions I found that when the winds came from one side that side of the hat would flatten (due to the split) but the other side would stay in place.
+Still on the brim there is a ‘split’ in the the brim (not present in copy versions or the cheaper version of this hat).
+This split means that instead of this hat reacting like any other broad brim hats and flying of my head in windy conditions I found that when the winds came from one side that side of the hat would flatten (due to the split) but the other side would stay in place.
 Even when I had heavy front on winds the angle of the peak meant that the cap was being held on rather than blown off.
 While the hat does have a chin lock strap I found that at no stage was I being choked even in gale force winds.

 The cap component of this hat feels like a peaked cap and is very comfortable on.
 There are two strips, one on each side, of breathable material that allows the hat to breathe.
 The front of the cap has a ‘sunglass lock’.
 What this means is that you slide the sunglasses arms into the small slot above the brim and the sunglasses stay in place.
 For many years I have worn a neck strap on my sunglasses having given up on breaking my sunglasses after they fall on the ground.
 I will still continue this practice but for those of you who place your glasses on the top of your hat this is a great feature.